Bostrychus expatria: Range and distribution

 Bostrychus expatria has a single known population that can be found only in Lake Manguao in the Philippines.
 Lake Manguao is a freshwater lake located in the hilly areas in the northern part of the Philippine island of Palawan.
 The lake has at least four brooks draining into it, yet it has no rivers draining out from it.
-O. expatriata shares the lake with at least two other endemic species of fish from the family Cyprinidae.
+O. expatria shares the lake with at least two other endemic species of fish from the family Cyprinidae.

 Ecology

 Owing to the remoteness of its habitat, there have been extremely few studies on this species.
 The few ones that have been done describe the fish as a benthic species, spending much of its time resting on the lake's bottom.
-Despite its size, B. expatriata is predatory, known to feed mostly on the small crustaceans that make the lake's muddy bottom their home.
+Despite its size, B. expatria is predatory, known to feed mostly on the small crustaceans that make the lake's muddy bottom their home.
 It has also been known to ingest small fishes.